 The fluted ribbons are made from the vanilla fondant and attached to the sides of the cake, pinched and fluted creating a ruffled effect.
 We used culinary-grade dried baby tea rose buds and chopped pistachios to decorate the top of the cake.

-The cake gives the appearance of being difficult to decorate but take heart, it is much easier than it looks.
+This ruffled vanilla, rose and pistachio cake gives the appearance of being difficult to decorate but take heart, it is much easier than it looks.
 You do not need to be an experienced cake decorator to create this lovely cake.
-The fondant covering the cake is so easy and it is actually fun to put it together.
+The fondant covering the cake is so easy.
+And it is actually fun to put it together.

 We used pure white Wilton’s white decorator’s fondant to cover the cake.
 If you have never used a fondant before, do not be intimidated by this as once the fondant is kneaded and soft it is really easy to work with.